google/heir/frontend/README.md

 Bazel avoids these issues, with the exception of having a C++ compiler and the C++ standard libraries available on you system.

-## Running directly from Python

-You should be able to run the frontend directly from python (without using bazel) by (from the HEIR project root):

-- `python frontend/example.py` This will use `heir_opt` and `heir_translate`
-  from your bazel-bin build folder, and assumes OpenFHE is installed.

-You can also install the frontend:

-- `pip install -e frontend` In this case, `heir_opt` and `heir_translate` should be on your PATH, or the appropriate environment variables (see below) should be set.

-You will need the following system-level dependencies to do this:

-- Python 3.11 or newer
-- For C++ backends like OpenFHE:
-  - `clang` (not sure what versions are supported, has been tested on `clang-17`)
-  - `python3.11-dev` (or similar for your python version) in order to build generated `pybind11` bindings.
+## Local development

+System requirements:

+- A C compiler, such as `clang++` or `g++`.
-  - C/c++ standard libraries that come with your system's compiler toolchain, but may be in a nonstandard location.
+- C/c++ standard libraries that come with the compiler, but may be in a nonstandard location.
 Ensure they can be discovered by a call to `clang` without any special flags. (`clang -v` will show you which paths it considers).
+- Python development headers (e.g., `python3.11-dev` or similar).

+### Running with bazel

+1. Use the macros in `testing.bzl` to create `py_test` rules that exercise the frontend, and run them with `bazel test`.
+1. Create `py_binary` rules depending on `@heir//frontend` to create
+   executables, and run then with `bazel run`.

+### Local editable pip installation

+1. Ensure `bazel build //tools:all` has been run to build `heir-opt` and `heir-translate`.
+1. Create a virtualenv: `python3.11 -m venv venv`.
+It should also work with Python 3.12 and 3.13.
+1. Install the frontend: `pip install -e .` (if this fails, add `-v`).
+In this case, the installed package will autodetect paths to relevant resources from the bazel build.

+### Local pip installation

+1. Install: `pip install .`.
+This will run the bazel build, copy relevant files, and install the package just like a wheel installed from PyPI.

-## Environment Variables:
+## Environment Variables

+The Python frontend uses the following environment variables as overrides for auto-detected resources.

 - `HEIR_OPT_PATH` and `HEIR_TRANSLATE_PATH`: to the location of the `heir-opt` and `heir-translate` binaries on your system.